NourallahAhmed/Shoppable/README.md

 #Shoppable

-A new Flutter application using clean architecture and fakeStore APi
+A new Flutter application using clean architecture and fakeStore APi  and mocklab for users authentication

 ## Getting Started